Isha1056/HungryHog/README.md

 ## HungryHog
-- A Corporate Tiffin service website with the facility of Table Reservation.
+- A Corporate Tiffin service website with the facility of custom menus and the providing users the ability to book meals from various kitchens and restaurants.
 - Basically it is a corporate tiffin service template which provide online order with different menu on everyday basis, it can help lots of people who work at the office and want to eat something different but home healthy food.

 ## Table of contents